Listen to the automated AI version of this article here:

 One of CBD’s lesser-known roles is its interaction with the digestive system.
 When you continuously have high stress levels, this can affect your digestion, bowel movements, and how much nutrients you absorb.
 Researchers have described this as the ‘mind-gut connection‘.
-Stress or anxiety can also lead to intestinal permeability, resulting in gut bacteria in your bloodstream!
+Stress or anxiety may also lead to intestinal permeability, resulting in imbalances in your gut bacteria.

 Many illnesses can arise when digestive health is impaired.
 Common conditions include irritable bowel syndrome (IBS) which is often linked to anxiety, and gastritis.

-Multiple studies have shown CBD effectively treating anxiety and high stress levels.
-CBD’s interaction with the ECS does more than promote pain relief.
-It can also lower your heart rate and blood pressure, while promoting calm feelings.
+Multiple studies have shown that CBD could possibly help in treating anxiety and high stress levels.
+CBD’s interaction with the ECS does more than possibly improve digestion.
+It may also lower your heart rate and blood pressure, while promoting calm feelings.

-CBD has also been shown to regulate appetite.
+CBD has also been shown to possibly appetite.
 Keeping your eating times regular is essential to reduce bloating or indigestion.
-Researchers found that CBD could increase appetite by relieving nausea and an upset stomach, while reducing symptoms of an overactive nervous system.
+Researchers found that CBD may increase appetite by relieving nausea and an upset stomach, while reducing symptoms of an overactive nervous system.

 Because changes in appetite are one of the main side effects of CBD, some individuals have also experienced a reduced appetite after using CBD.
 This is good news to those who often experience poor digestive health from overeating!